Pain On Outside Of Foot

 Stress fractures are a common cause of outer foot pain, usually caused by repeated stress through the foot.
 Find out about the causes, symptoms, diagnosis & treatment options

-A common cause of outer foot pain in athletes, particularly in adolescents, is a stress fracture.
+A common cause of outer foot pain in athletes, particularly in adolescents, is a fifth metatarsal fracture

-A stress fracture is where there is a small break in one of the foot bones, usually caused by repetitive overloading in sports involving lots of running or jumping, sudden increases in activity levels or switching training surfaces e.g. from grass to concrete.
+• Stress Fractures: small break in the metatarsal shaft usually caused by repetitive overloading in sports involving lots of running or jumping, sudden increases in activity levels or switching training surfaces e.g. from grass to concrete.

-You can find out all about the common causes, symptoms, diagnosis and treatment options in the Stress Fracture Foot section.
+You can find out all about the common causes, symptoms, diagnosis and treatment options in the Fifth Metatarsal Fracture section.

 Other Possible Causes Of Outer Foot Pain